Finding Avgas Near Me: A Practical Fueling Guide

 The Importance of Avgas

-Avgas powers small aircraft essential for training, personal transportation, and agricultural applications.
-Unlike automotive gasoline, avgas contains specific additives that prevent engine knocking and ensure optimal performance at high altitudes.
-Probably should have led with this, honestly, but using the wrong fuel in a piston aircraft engine isn’t just inefficient, it can be catastrophic.
+Avgas powers piston-engine aircraft used for training, personal transportation, and agricultural applications.
+Unlike automotive gasoline, avgas contains specific additives that prevent engine knocking and ensure reliable performance at altitude.
+Probably should have led with this, honestly, but using the wrong fuel in a certified piston aircraft engine isn’t just inefficient — it can be catastrophic.
+This isn’t an area where improvising is an option.

 Common Types of Avgas

-- 100LL (Low Lead): This type contains low amounts of tetraethyl lead and is the most widely used avgas.
-The blue color identifies it at a glance.
+- 100LL (Low Lead): Contains low amounts of tetraethyl lead and is the most widely used avgas.
+The blue color identifies it at a glance — different from the red of 100 octane and the green of 80 octane in historical use.

-- UL94 (Unleaded 94): Suitable for lower-performance engines, it provides a lead-free alternative for aircraft approved for its use.
+- UL94 (Unleaded 94): A lead-free alternative suitable for lower-performance engines on aircraft specifically approved for its use.
+Availability is still limited but growing.

 Locating Avgas Suppliers

-That’s what makes fuel planning endearing to safety-conscious pilots: multiple resources exist to help you find avgas wherever you’re flying.
-Visit aviation fuel provider websites, use aviation apps, and consult local airport FBOs (Fixed Base Operators).
+That’s what makes fuel planning endearing to safety-conscious pilots: multiple resources exist specifically to help you find avgas wherever you’re flying.
+The challenge isn’t usually a shortage of information — it’s knowing which resources to check.

 Online Fuel Provider Directories